Russia's Rosneft says it will use Venezuelan crude to supply Vadinar refinery

+* FY net profit 1 million dinars versus 1.1 million dinars year ago

-MOSCOW Russian oil major Rosneft (ROSN.MM) said on Saturday it would use Venezuelan crude to supply India's Vadinar refinery after acquiring the plant from Essar Oil ESRO.CL.
+MOSCOW Oct 15 Russian oil major Rosneft said on Saturday it would use Venezuelan crude to supply India's Vadinar refinery after acquiring the plant from Essar Oil.

 "The most commercially viable sources will be used to supply refinery grade oil ... which can be supplied from Rosneft resources (in particular, Venezuela) or, if necessary, from third parties," Rosneft said in a statement.